JonatanS/konstru-manual/README.md

 # What is Konstru?

-Architects and Engineers need to utilize a variety of 3D modeling platforms in order to iterate through the building design process.
-This leads to large amounts of disparate information, which becomes increasingly difficult to manage.
+Architects and Structural Engineers use a variety of 3D modeling platforms in order to iterate through the building design process.
+These different software packages are not interoperable, so engineers cannot share a model built in Revit with someone working on that same model in Tekla.
+Konstru is a cloud-based platform that enables version control, design collaboration, user permission control, and model comparison across multiple BIM and analysis programs.

-## The Single Source of Truth for BIM Data

-Konstru is a cloud-based platform that enables version control and design collaboration across multiple BIM and analysis programs.

-## Interoperabilty
+## Interoperability

 Every 3D modeling program has a different way to represent building elements.
 Konstru synchronizes analysis data and geometry between various modeling programs, while respecting their specific standards.
 More details [here](supported_elements.md).